 Captain E.J.
 Smith - Early Life

-Young Edward was generally referred to as Ted although later was nicknamed "E.J.".
+Young Edward was generally referred to as Ted although later later nicknamed "E.J.".
 Catherine's son from a previous marriage, Joseph Hancock (1833–1893) was in the merchant navy when Edward was born.
 Ted also had a half-sister, Thyrza Hancock.

 The Wrong House - Well Street

 It is commonly accepted that Smith was born at no.51 Well Street, with a plaque installed on the wall.
-However the reality is that Edward Smith's birth certificate does not record a house number and secondly the houses at no.51 were built in the 1880s or 90s and hence long after Smith was born.
+However, the reality is that Edward Smith's birth certificate does not record a house number and secondly the houses at no.51 were built in the 1880s or 90s and hence long after Smith was born.

-The confusion is likely due to a misreading of the entry for the Smith family in the 1851 census (HO107 2004/139) when Smith was a one year old.
-No house number is indicated however there is a number 51 written in the extreme left hand column, which has likely been mistaken for a house number.
+The confusion is likely due to a misreading of the entry for the Smith family in the 1851 census (HO107 2004/139) when Smith was a one-year-old.
+No house number is indicated, however there is a number 51 written in the extreme left-hand column, which has likely been mistaken for a house number.
 But comparing other consensuses shows that the Smiths lived at numbers 86, 17 (in 1861) and 30 (in 1871) which is most likely the same house simply renumbered over the years.
-This can be deduced by the fact that despite the number changes the names of the neighbours remained the same during this twenty year period, and confirmed by number 17, being recorded in 1861 as a 'Grocer's Shop' (RG9 1932/7.)
+This can be deduced by the fact that despite the number changes, the names of the neighbours remained the same during this twenty-year period, and confirmed by number 17, being recorded in 1861 as a 'Grocer's Shop' (RG9 1932/7.)